bhavaniravi/portfolio/data/blogs/shopping-like-a-stingy-minimalist.md

 ## Let's begin

 Now, this might sound a little weird.
 Every year I plan out and make a list of everything I would need for the next year.
 There are the usuals like Journal, Color pens.
-Before you settle for *that's reasonable* I also plan out my clothing.
+Before you settle for *that's reasonable,* I also plan out my clothing.
 Thank god I don't do it for my cheeses or chocolates.

 For me, shopping does not begin in amazon or a shop.
 It begins in my Journal.
 I create a shopping list page and start listing down all the items.